And, as Study Mode Research claims, the human brain processes visual information faster than text.

 I was fortunate.
 Down & Out not only welcomes input from authors; they request it.
 They took my suggestions and produced a cover that exceeded my hopes.
 And today, I can finally share the cover for my new book, The Spying Moon, with you.

-Getting a great book cover is better than getting a new outfit for a party.
+Getting a fantastic book cover is better than getting a new outfit for a party.
 This is the moment authors are working towards.
-Nothing does more to make your book seem real than getting a great book cover.
-Infuse your work with great visual elements and you won't just make your readers happy; you'll find the heart of your story represented in the artwork on the cover.
+Nothing does more to make your book seem real than seeing what your physical book will look like.
+Infusing your work with strong visual elements and you won't just make your readers happy; you'll find the heart of your story represented in the artwork on the cover.

 Having a publisher and designer who really nailed the cover is one of my greatest joys in publishing to date.